 To simplify the process, here are some of the best-rated shower chairs for elderly use.
 You will be able to narrow down your choices per kind, and hopefully make the purchase you’ve been waiting for.

-This model by Drive Medical boasts thousands of five-star ratings on Amazon.
+This model by Drive Medical boasts thousands of five-star ratings on Amazon for $39.99.
 The standard shower chair has both back and arm rests, and the entire chair is made of lightweight plastic.
 This, together with its removable arms and legs, makes it easy to take apart for storage.

 It also has non-slip feet, and its height can be adjusted by half an inch increments with no tools necessary.
 It can accommodate up to 350 pounds.

-DMI’s Shower Transport Chair is a user-friendly option that comes with a commode.
+DMI’s Shower Transport Chair is a user-friendly option that comes with a commode for $109.
 Its wheels allow users to pivot the chair over a toilet for convenient usage.
 This also makes it easier to roll the chair in and out of the shower.

-BrightCare’s folding shower seat is a compact stool for those looking for a portable option.
+BrightCare’s folding shower seat is a compact stool for those looking for a portable option at a price point of $65.90.
 It has a wide and curved bench-like seat that is firmly placed on an aluminum frame.
 The seat has drainage holes to prevent water from pooling.

 Its feet are covered with anti-skid and non-slip rubber material.
 It also has a backhand grip to help you get on and off, and it can hold up to 250 pounds.

-While on the pricier side, Carousel’s Sliding Transfer Bench with Swivel Seat boasts numerous professional-grade features.
+While on the pricier side at $297, Carousel’s Sliding Transfer Bench with Swivel Seat boasts numerous professional-grade features.
 The transfer bench makes for easy sliding on and off the chair, and its swivel seat allows the individual to pivot when needed.

 Its seat, together with its back and armrests, are padded for comfort while bathing.
 The material used is a medical-grade type of closed-cell molded polyurethane that does not absorb water, and is also slip-resistant.
 Arm rests can be adjusted and locked in place.